National Trust for Local News: History

 The National Trust for Local News was founded in 2021 to preserve newspapers using a different approach than earlier journalism-focused nonprofits.
 The Poynter Institute wrote: "Rather than grants, the trust makes investments.
 Advice and some control come with the help.
 But the point is for recipients to gather other investors and develop models for serving small-town news deserts that are losing all local coverage."
 Unlike most national media chains, the trust aimed to help its news outlets retain local ownership and operating control.

-The co-founders were Elizabeth Hansen Shapiro, who became the organization's CEO; Fraser Nelson; and others.
+The co-founders were Elizabeth Hansen Shapiro, who became the organization's CEO, Fraser Nelson and others.
 In fiscal year 2021, the National Trust filed taxes in Lexington, Massachusetts.
 They have filed from Englewood, Colorado, every year since.
-As of 2022, the trust operated from the address 50 West Hampden Avenue in Englewood.
+As of 2022, the trust operated from 50 West Hampden Avenue in Englewood.

-The National Trust's pilot project was to acquire, in partnership with The Colorado Sun, Colorado Community Media (CCM), a family-owned chain of 24 newspapers in Denver and its suburbs in 2021.
+The National Trust's pilot project was to acquire, in partnership with The Colorado Sun, Colorado Community Media (CCM), a family-owned chain of 24 newspapers in the Denver area, in 2021.
 "The investment partnership is a first-of-its-kind in the country", Axios reported.
 The two partners established and co-own the Colorado News Conservancy to operate the CCM papers.
 In spring 2024, the Colorado operation bought a printing press after Gannett closed its printing operation in the state.
 Their press, The Trust Press, was started in Denver to publish Colorado Community Media's then-25 newspapers.

 In summer of 2023, the National Trust purchased, for an undisclosed price from Reade Brower, the Portland Press Herald and a group of affiliated daily and weekly papers in Maine, including the Lewiston Sun Journal, Kennebec Journal, Waterville Morning Sentinel, Brunswick Times Record, and a dozen other weekly newspapers.
 These newspapers were consolidated into a subsidiary called the Maine Trust for Local News.
 The deal left Bangor Daily News as the only daily newspaper in the state not controlled by the National Trust.

 The trust later bought newspapers in Georgia.
 In December of 2023, with financial support from multiple foundations, the NTLN announced its Georgia Trust for Local News would begin operations that January.
 In June 2024, it launched The Macon Melody in Macon, Georgia, its first startup focused on a single city.
 Mercer University partnered with the Georgia Trust to host the Melody's newsroom.
 The Georgia Trust also established a partnership with Indiegraf, a news entrepreneurship company, to launch websites for the paper-only acquired newspapers and create newsletters to reach new audiences.
 DuBose Porter, executive director of the Georgia Trust, stated that "our newspapers ... are producing more great community journalism than ever before".